Gkhadharbee/AWS_Projects/README.md

    ubuntu@10.0.18.8:/home/ubuntu
    ```

-   d.
+   c.
 After SSHing into the Bastion host, use the ls command
    to check if the ``` prod_kp.pem``` file is present.
 If it's not
    there, double-check your previous commands.
 Now, you
    can SSH into the private instance using the following